Mlaf27/velo-pk-chatbot-demographic-recommender/README.md

 # VELO Chatbot Demographic Recommender

 ## 📌 Overview
+This repository was created as part of an in-class project for McGill University.
-This project develops a **Python-based chatbot** and **synthetic dataset generator** for **Velo Pakistan**.
+It develops a Python-based chatbot and synthetic dataset generator for **Velo Pakistan**.
-The chatbot collects structured demographic and consumer preference data via a decision-tree survey.
+The **chatbot** collects structured demographic and consumer preference data via a **decision-tree survey**.
-The resulting dataset helps optimize flavour/strength assortments for small retailers and identify under-realized flavours for future trials.
+The resulting dataset helps **optimize** flavour/strength assortments for small retailers and **identify under-realized flavours for future trials**.